mqtthiqs/at-doc/docs/modules/pitch.md

 - **Freeze** button: Inverts the Freeze state of all pitch shifters (see local **Freeze** parameter).
 - **Delay ratio:** Scales all delays by the given ratio.
 - **Rate:** Scales all pitches by the given ratio.
 Negative ratios mean reverse grain playback.

+Finally two buttons at the top modify the state of _Pitch_:

+- **Quantize**: click to quantize all pitches to the closest semitone.
+- **Clear all buffers**: click to silence all delay buffers

 ### Global controls